Vexthecollector/ElevenLabs-as-Microphone/README.md

 You are now done.
 Simply run `Start TTS.bat` and it should work.
 You can now select `CABLE Output` in any software that supports a microphone and start to talk through voicechat with your favorite voice!

+If you like this, be sure to check out https://vb-audio.com/Cable/index.htm as it is one of the backbones for this project.
+The software is donationware, so they rely on your donations to work.